Governor signs Medicaid transformation bill; new format projected to start in July 2021

 Those affected by the initiative are scheduled to be enrolled through a federal waiver approved by the U.S. Centers of Medicare and Medicaid Services in October 2018.

 Transformation was supposed to debut initially on Feb.
 1, 2020, in the Triad and Triangle, and then statewide on June 1, 2020, before being postponed Nov.
-19 by state Health Secretary Dr. Mandy Cohen.
+19 by the N.C. secretary of health, Dr. Mandy Cohen.

-"I’m excited that Medicaid recipients will be able to now move to managed care and receive the 'whole person' care they have been waiting for," said Sen. Joyce Krawiec, R-Forsyth, and primary co-sponsor of the bill.
+“I’m excited that Medicaid recipients will be able to now move to managed care and receive the ‘whole person’ care they have been waiting for,” said Krawiec, a primary co-sponsor of the bill.

-"The Medicaid system will likely have huge growth due to the economic downturn caused by COVID-19."
+“The Medicaid system will likely have huge growth due to the economic downturn caused by COVID-19,” she said.

 Managed care

-By contrast, the proposed PHPs would pay health care providers a set, or capitated, amount per month for each patient’s costs.
-DHHS will reimburse the plans, and participants have a plan sign-up choice, or a provider will be assigned to them.
+By contrast, the PHPs will pay health-care providers a set, or capitated, amount per month for each patient’s costs.
+The DHHS will reimburse the plans, and people will be able to choose which PHP they want to sign up for, or a provider will be assigned to them.

-The PHPs are Centene (operating as WellCare of N.C.), AmeriHealth Caritas N.C., Blue Cross Blue Shield of N.C., and UnitedHealth Group.
+The PHPs are Centene (operating as WellCare of N.C.), AmeriHealth Caritas N.C., Blue Cross and Blue Shield of North Carolina and UnitedHealth Group.

 The program is expected to be worth up to $6 billion a year for three years, with an option to continue the contract at the same rate for another two years.